abugher/fleet/README.md

 license under which it was released, at playbooks/callback_plugins/LICENSE .

-Each of playbooks/setup_*.yml is a small playbook which deploys a role to a host or host group of the same name.
-The relationship of host definitions to host group definitions is not yet well established.
+Each of playbooks/setup_*.yml is a small playbook which deploys a role to a host of the same name.
+This is the entry point for ansible-playbook.

 # License: